Resident Credit

 Who is eligible?

-You are entitled to claim this nonrefundable credit if:
+You are entitled to claim this nonrefundable credit for the tax year if:

-- you had income sourced to and taxed by another state, a local government within another state, the District of Columbia, or a Canadian province.
-(This income generally includes wages, business income, etc. It typically excludes interest, dividends, gambling winnings, lottery winnings, etc.)
+• you had income sourced to and taxed by another state, a local government within another state, the District of Columbia, or a Canadian province (this income generally includes wages and business income, and typically excludes interest, dividends, gambling winnings, and lottery winnings).

-If you are a resident of New York State and another state or Canadian province for income tax purposes, you cannot claim a credit if the other jurisdiction allows a credit against its tax for the total resident tax paid to New York.
+• you are a resident of New York State and another state or Canadian province for income tax purposes, and

 Additional information